Tag: nicotine withdrawal symptoms

 • But quitting smoking also brings about a rapid improvement in smell and taste.

-⏳ How long does it last?
+How long does it last?

 These symptoms are most intense during the first few hours and days after your last cigarette.
-After the first few days, these feelings diminish significantly, but be aware that some signs may last longer:
+After the first few days, these feelings diminish significantly, but be aware that some signs may last longer.
+The urge to smoke may return at times for several months.
+This is normal, but it will pass.
+Some people feel sad or depressed for a long time.
+Talk to your doctor if this is the case for you.
+Weight gain may be permanent.

-💊What can you do ?
+What can you do ?

-• or you can use another nicotine source that does not burn tobacco, such as an e-cigarette or a nicotine pouch.
+To attenuate these withdrawal symptoms, you can use nicotine medications (patch, gum, tablet, inhaler).
+You can also use another nicotine source that does not burn tobacco, such as an e-cigarette or a nicotine pouch.
+Cravings last just a few minutes, so just wait 5 minutes and it will pass

-📆Change in symptom intensity over the course of a year
+Change in symptom intensity over the course of a year

 The graph below, taken from one of the author’s scientific publications, shows how the intensity of withdrawal symptoms changes during the first year after quitting smoking.
 The most striking feature is that appetite and weight gain increase, while the intensity of all other symptoms decreases over time.
 The symptom that decreases most rapidly in intensity is craving, i.e. the strong urge to smoke.
 The intensity of all symptoms changes most rapidly during the first 30 days after quitting smoking.
 AFter about 6 months, symptoms remain stable.